HOW TO DRY TREATS FOR DOGS

 - Always wash your hands before you start.

 - Food that has less fat lasts longer as fat can’t be dried and will spoil the food faster, so if you’re planning to store the treats for long term then trim any fat off the meat before you dry it out.

-- I place dehydrated jerky in the freezer (no defrost required) but you can learn more about storing jerky here.
+- Place dehydrated jerky in the freezer (no defrost required) but you can learn more about storing jerky here.

-- You can cut meat as thin or as thick as you want but the thicker it is the longer it takes to dry.
+- Cut meat as thin or as thick as you want but the thicker it is the longer it takes to dry.

 - A very sharp knife makes life easier.